 Now what does this tell us?
 It suggests that instead of some birds being live plucked (and then killed) and others having their feathers only plucked after they have been killed (as if that would make it any better!) most birds are probably live plucked many times before they are killed for their flesh or organs and then their down feathers are taken from them again and for the final time after death.

 Warmth is essential to human life.
 We thrive in warm climates and moderate our homes and clothing in cold climates to insulate and protect us from the elements.
-While some people may think that using our fellow animals’ evolutionary adaptations (tough skin, warm feathers and fur) for our own benefit is the price of our nomadic wanderings, I happily disagree.
-Along with our fellow animals we have also evolved.
+While some people may think that using our fellow animals’ evolutionary adaptations (tough skin, warm feathers and fur) for our own benefit is the price of our nomadic wanderings, we strongly disagree.
+Along with our fellow animals, we have also evolved.
 We have gained the intellect and ability to source, grow and create alternatives to our past animal use that are ethical and cruelty free.

 **This documentary was for the television program “Kalla Fakta“ (meaning “Cold Facts“ in Swedish).